 Jacy has a lifetime of experience working with animals.
 She grew up in Texas and began her career working in Laredo as a veterinary technician.
 In 1998 she moved to San Antonio and began working for the Animal Defense League, a non-profit, no-kill animal shelter.
 Jacy was the clinic operations manager for more than 8 years before making her way to the City of San Antonio’s municipal facility to help revamp their sheltering program there.
 While performing the duties of a veterinary technician, she instituted vaccination protocols and helped start an isolation ward before being promoted to Shelter Manager.
 During her years as Shelter Manager, she ran the live release program, the foster program, the spay-neuter mobile unit, supervised shelter staff and ran the operations of two different shelters.
 An expanded kennel project took her back to the Animal Defense League for a few years before she was tapped to stand up and run Bexar County’s first ever animal control facility in partnership with the City of Kirby.
 In its first year of operation, the Bexar County shelter achieved a 99% placement rate for healthy, adoptable pets.

-James is an Animal Control Officer with over 18 years of experience.
-He has worked in a variety of shelters ranging from large municipal shelters with annual intake of 63,000 to smaller city shelters with himself and one other officers.
-He has performed the duties of Shelter Supervisor, Field Supervisor, Dangerous Dog investigator, Bites investigator and has implemented standards of care as an Animal Control Officer.
+James is an Animal Control Officer with over 20 years of experience.
+He has worked in a variety of shelters ranging from large municipal shelters with an annual intake of 63,000 to smaller city shelters with himself and one other officer.
+He has performed the duties of Shelter Supervisor, Field Supervisor, Dangerous Dog investigator, Bites investigator, and has implemented standards of care as an Animal Control Officer.
 This experience gives him a wide variety of knowledge to help those in different size shelters.